 A good bathroom exhaust fan reduces moisture in the dampest room of the house, preventing mold, improving air quality and protecting walls and fixtures — not to mention removing stinky odors from the air!
-Choose the best bathroom fan for your bathroom with these tips.
+Choose the best bathroom fan for your needs with these tips.

 All ventilation fans have an airflow rating measured in cubic feet per minute (CFM).
 To find the CFM rating you need, measure the room to determine the square footage.

 The Home Ventilating Institute recommends one CFM per square foot of bathroom area, with a minimum of 50 CFM.
 Bathrooms larger than 100 square feet need higher CFM ratings: add 50 CFM for each toilet, shower, bathtub and jetted tub.
 Higher-rated fans may also be needed for rooms with ceilings more than 8 feet tall.

 Choose an acceptable noise level

 Noise level is measured in sones.
 One sone or less is about as loud as a refrigerator running.
 Three sones is slightly louder than typical office noise.
 Fans' noise levels range from below 1 sone to as many as 4 sones.